Orange Ginger Blueberry Tahini Chickpea Flour Muffins (Vegan)

 Instructions

-1. Preheat the oven to 350 and put liners in (or oil well) a 12-cup muffin pan.
+1. Preheat the oven to 350 and put liners in a 12-cup muffin pan.

 2. In a large mixing bowl, thoroughly mash the banana.

-3. Add the tahini, plant milk, maple syrup, flax, vanilla, and orange zest and mix well.
+3. Add the tahini, plant milk, maple syrup, flax seed meal, vanilla, and orange zest and mix well.

-4. In a separate bowl, combine the chick pea flour, oats, cinnamon, baking soda, baking powder, and salt.
+4. In a separate bowl, combine the chickpea flour, oat flour, cinnamon, baking powder, baking soda, and salt.

-5. Add the dry to the wet and mix until combined.
+5. Add the dry ingredients to the wet ingredients and mix until just combined.

 6. Dice the crystallized ginger very finely.
 Add the ginger and the blueberries to the batter and gently fold them in.

-8. To make the icing, add orange juice (or orange liqueur) to the confectioner's sugar in small increments, just until a rich, drizzly texture forms.
-Work slowly and stir after each addition, since a little bit of liquid goes a long way.
+9. To make the icing, add orange juice to the confectioner's sugar a spoonful at a time, just until a rich, thick texture forms.
+Stir after each addition.

-9. Drizzle the icing onto the muffins only after they have cooled completely.
+10. Drizzle the icing onto the muffins only after they have cooled completely, then sprinkle the muffin tops with orange zest before the icing sets.

 Leave a Comment